syncfusion/xamarin.android-docs/xamarin-android/SfPdfViewer/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-N>Annotations are only flattened when the page is rendered in the viewer only  for  viewing  the  appearance  of  annotations.
-Once,  the  annotations  have flattened  the  interactions  such  as  select,  edit,  resize,  and  remove  cannot  be performed.
-Setting  the  [Flatten](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfPdfViewer.Android.AnnotationSettings.html#Syncfusion_SfPdfViewer_Android_AnnotationSettings_Flatten)  API  to  true  does  not  affect  the  save  and annotation export operations and the annotations will not be flattened in these operations.
+N>Annotations are only flattened when the page displayed in the viewer is only for viewing the appearance of annotations.
+Once the annotations are flattened, the interactions such as select, edit, resize, and remove cannot be performed.
+Setting the [Flatten](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfPdfViewer.Android.AnnotationSettings.html#Syncfusion_SfPdfViewer_Android_AnnotationSettings_Flatten) property to `true` will does not affect the save and annotation export operations.
+The annotations will not be flattened in these operations.

 ## Designing a toolbar